jupyter/telemetry/JEP.md

 CONS

-* How do we enable data protection by default?
-(Just marking a event attribute as PII may not solve this)
-* What guidance and building blocks do we provide for compliance programs such as GDPR
+* Current proposal does not have guidance and building blocks for compliance programs such as GDPR

 ## Appendix